 A user-centric SEO strategy ensures that the focus is on the target customer.
 It is extremely important to optimize all areas for the users and not only for the search engines because in the end it is the user who decides whether and where to make a purchase:

-• Strategy: Understand what interests the customer
+• Strategy: Understand what interests the customer and create compelling copy

 • Technology: Create a good user experience for the customer

 • Content: Provide the right content • Offpage: Share your own content on the internet